milazzom/ServicesTemplateStudio/templates/Xamarin/Pages/HockeyAppExample.Prism/.template.config/description.md

-﻿This is the most basic page.
-A blank canvas to mold into whatever you wish.
-The blank page leaves pretty much everything up to you.
+﻿This is a sample page that demonstrates using the HockeyApp feature.